 There are several factors that budding software developers should consider before choosing a career path.
 One of the top considerations is salary and career growth.
-In terms of earning potential, the 2019 IT Skills and Salary Report tell us that software developers rank among the top paid IT workers, with a global average salary of $84,763.
-Out of this group of IT experts, iOS developers can take away a salary of as much as $110,105 per year depending on their seniority, region, and other factors.
+In terms of earning potential, iOS developers rank among the top paid IT workers, with an average nationwide salary of $114,614 .
+In order to thrive in this industry, there are certain iOS developer skills you’ll need to master.

-In terms of growth, the App Annie 2017-2022 App Economy Forecast Report tells us that the mobile device install base is predicted to grow to 6 billion, which represents 56 percent growth from 2017.
-Even more remarkably, the annual consumer spend in App stores will increase to $157 billion, representing 92 percent growth from 2017.
+In terms of growth, the App Annie 2017-2022 App Economy Forecast Report tells us that the mobile device install base is predicted to grow to six billion, which represents 56 percent growth from 2017.
+Even more remarkably, the annual consumer spend in app stores will increase to $157 billion, representing 92 percent growth from 2017.

 Figure 1: Predicted spend on Apps by 2022